sravan9097/sravanportfolio/src/content/case-studies/growthy.md

 As AI rapidly transforms how we work, staying relevant means learning continuously.
 At BeautifulCode, we wanted to empower our team to learn actively, reflect deeply, and grow consistently.

 However, traditional learning platforms felt transactional.
 They captured _completion_, not _understanding_.
-We needed an internal tool that encouraged people to **capture what they learn every day**, reflect meaningfully, and **get personalized feedback from AI** — without making it feel like a classroom.
+We needed an internal tool that encouraged people to **capture what they learn every day**, reflect meaningfully, and **get personalized feedback from AI**, without making it feel like a classroom.

 > “How might we help every employee become a self-driven learner in the age of AI?”

-Our solution became **Growthy** — an internal platform built around two key experiences:
+Our solution became **Growthy**: an internal platform built around two key experiences:

 1. **TIL (Today I Learned):** For quick daily learning reflections
 2. **Course Learn:** For structured, guided learning journeys